-Capture sounds with the microphone (located above the Esc key on your keyboard) or talk with friends live over broadband using the included iChat application.
+Capture sounds with the microphone (located above and to the left of the Esc key on your keyboard), or talk with friends live over broadband using the included iChat AV application.

 Built-in stereo speakers

 Listen to music, movies, games, and multimedia files.